Atlantic City mayor admits theft from youth basketball team

 Gilliam, 49, could face 20 years in prison when he is sentenced on Jan.
 7. He also agreed to make restitution for the fraud.

 The mayor left his home early Thursday clutching his passport, and declined comment to reporters other than to say, “Have a good day.”
-Surrendering a passport is commonly done when a defendant faces federal charges to prevent them from leaving the country.
+Surrendering a passport is commonly done when a defendant faces federal charges to prevent him or her from leaving the country.

 As recently as 2007, four of the city’s last eight mayors had been arrested on corruption charges and one-third of the nine-member City Council was either in prison or under house arrest.